-Luckily, there are many delicious fruits and vegetables that you can try for some variety.
+Luckily, there are many delicious fruits and vegetables to add variety to your diet.

-One unusual fruit that is getting increasingly popular is the star fruit.
+One unusual fruit that is getting increasingly popular is star fruit.

 The skin is edible and the flesh has a mild, sour flavor that makes it popular in a number of dishes.

-Bottom line: Star fruit is a sweet and sour fruit that is in the shape of a five-point star.
+Star fruit is a sweet and sour fruit shaped like a five-point star.
 There are several different varieties.

-This is the nutrient content of a single medium-sized (91 gram) star fruit (2):
+This is the nutrient content of a single, medium-sized (91-gram) star fruit (1):

-Bottom line: Star fruit is low in calories, but high in fiber and vitamin C. It is very nutritious considering the low calorie content.
+Star fruit is low in calories but high in fiber and vitamin C. It’s very nutritious considering its low calorie content.

 Star fruit also contains other substances that make it even healthier.

-These compounds all have powerful antioxidant properties and various health benefits.
+These compounds have powerful antioxidant properties and various health benefits.

-The plant compounds in star fruit are also being studied for their ability to prevent liver cancer in mice (5).
+They’re also being studied for their ability to prevent liver cancer in mice (

-Because of this, people with kidney problems should avoid star fruit and its juice, or at least consult with a doctor before trying it.
+Therefore, people with kidney problems should avoid star fruit and its juice — or consult with a doctor before trying it.

 People taking prescription drugs should also proceed with caution.
-Similarly to a grapefruit, star fruit can alter the way a drug is broken down and used by the body.
+Similarly to grapefruit, star fruit can alter the way a drug is broken down and used by your body.

-Some people may be reluctant to try star fruit because they do not know how to prepare it.
+You may be reluctant to try star fruit if you don’t know how to prepare it.